 To answer that question, you have to consider the what your plants need to thrive, as well as your budget.
 And that's where this guide comes into play.

-Over the past year, we tested countless LED's and rated on their build quality, stength, coverage area, and their ability to grow plants.
-We then chose the best across all price ranges, and bring you the top LED grow lights of 2022:
+Over the past year, we tested countless LED's from across the grow world.
+Then we ranked them by their build quality, stength, coverage area, and their effectiveness on plantsto being you the top LED grow lights of 2022:

 1. Editors Choice

 $697.71 ⭐⭐⭐⭐⭐ (26 Reviews)

 For two years in a row, this light stands as our #1 because of its incredible output, coverage, and versatility.

 Giving off over 1700 PPFD, this light covers a minimum 16sqft coverage area.
 Its full spectrum of light contains all the vital wavelengths plants need to thrive from growth through harvest.
 And at 680w's, this light out-performs most double ended 1000w grow lights and uses 320w's less power.

 And with the ability to connect to other lights, you can link as many as you'd like without all the messy cords.
 So whether you're looking for a warehouse light or a light for your home grow, this is the LED you can count on.

 ✓ Outshines 600w and 1000w HPS and MH grow lights

 If you're looking for a grow light that'll give you the best foundation for plants, this is the LED for you.